DevelopmentScientist420/mcast-database-home/README.md

 It's **important** to note that Pydantic is not in requirements.txt because it would cause a version conflict with Vercel during the deployment process.

+### Setting up the project:

+To set up the project, follow these steps:

+1. Clone the repository onto your local machine with this link ```https://github.com/DevelopmentScientist420/mcast-database-home.git```
+2. Navigate to the project directory
+3. Open the project folder in PyCharm
+4. Wait for the IDE to set up the virtual environment and install the dependencies
+5. Launch by pressing the green Play button

+After setting up the project, check if the API is working by going to ``http://127.0.0.1:8000/docs`` on your browser.
+This will open the Swagger UI, where you can see all the available endpoints and test them.
+Preferably use Postman to test the endpoints.
+Further details about them are explained below.

 ## API Routes

 ### GET /player_score